 For today’s recipe, I’ve partnered with Lodge, the makers of my favorite cast iron skillets and Dutch ovens, to share with you this wonderful chicken version of my already extremely popular recipe: All Meat and Vegetable Paleo Chili.
 With dozens of great reviews and over six million visits, it has been one of the most popular recipes on this website, until now.

-I am confident that this white chicken chili recipe will rival the classic on both flavor and heartiness.
+Okay, back to today’s recipe.
+I’m confident that this white chicken chili recipe will rival the classic on both flavor and heartiness.
 It’s very filling, and the flavors are -once again- enhanced by simmering on low in my Lodge cast iron enameled Dutch oven.

 The 6-quart size Dutch oven is the perfect size for a family.
 Whether you are cooking for four, six, or eight, it cooks meals to perfection.
 I cook the best pot roasts, soups, stews, gumbos, and bolognese sauce, and my ridiculously delicious chilis.
 It often goes from my stove top to the oven without a fuss, and it keeps food warm long after I remove it from the heat since the cast iron retains heat like no other cookware.